 The company also collects more of your data than is ideal for torrenting.

-If you are looking for a good VPN for torrenting anonymously, check out NordVPN.
+If you are looking for a good VPN for torrenting anonymously, check out ExpressVPN.

 Security – Is WARP Safe?

 I didn’t find any evidence that WARP is not safe to use.